 To define a custom currency symbol:

-- 1. Tap the Menu icon 🖗.
+- 1. Tap the Menu icon .

 - 2. Tap Options, and then tap Custom Currencies.

 - 3. Tap one of the four Country boxes.

-4. Enter the name of the country and symbol to appear in Expense.
+4. Enter the name of the country and the symbol that you want to appear in Expense.